POC-STF-COMPARISON/GS-Sample-Repo/README.md

 # GS-Sample-Repo
-This is a repo test for QA environment on new release
+This is a repo test for QA environment on new release dddd